ShahriyarR/MySQL-AutoXtraBackup/docs/basic_overview.rst

 ::

     1. Install it
-    2. Edit /etc/bck.conf file reflecting your environment and use.
+    2. Edit /etc/bck.conf file to reflect your environment and use.